ronyhe/steph/README.md

 - Convert unbound identifiers that exist in Ramda into a `R.` member access

 This has the following implications:
-- Function are curried by default
+- Functions are curried by default
 - Ramda acts as a sort of standard library
 - Most js files that babel can compile are valid Steph.
 You can use your usual IDE.
 - JS interop isn't handled yet.
 Right now, you can freely call Steph from js and vice-versa,